2019 World Series: Game 7

-The Nationals' win marked the sixth straight year that a team clinched the World Series title via a win on the road, including four times that a Game 7 was won by the visiting team.
+The Nationals' win marked the sixth straight year that a team clinched the World Series title via a win on the road, including four times that a Game 7 was won by the visiting team, which would happen again in 2025.
 For the first time in major North American sports history, the visiting team won all seven games of a best-of-seven postseason series.
 In championship series of the NBA, NHL, and MLB contested during 2019, road teams compiled an overall 17–3 record.
 Additionally, the Nationals became the first team to win the World Series in their first appearance since 2002, when the Anaheim Angels accomplished the feat by defeating the San Francisco Giants in seven games.
 During postgame ceremonies, Washington's Stephen Strasburg was presented with the World Series Most Valuable Player Award, the first time a former No. 1 overall draft pick earned the award, and the first time a pitcher had won the award since Madison Bumgarner had won in 2014.

+The Nationals’ upset of the Astros was ranked as the third biggest upset in World Series history by MLB.com.